Rules & Regulations

 Upon a timely return of a complete Acceptance Package and the completion of the intake consultation with the Edge Foundation, a potential award recipient shall be deemed a "Scholarship Recipient" for purposes of awarding a Scholarship.
 The Scholarship Sponsor shall notify VIA E-MAIL the Scholarship Recipient that it has received the completed Acceptance Package and that the Scholarship Recipient has been awarded a Scholarship.

-- Scholarship funds and coaching services must be used during the 2017-2018 academic year, which generally begins in August/September 2017 and ends in May/June 2018.
+- Scholarship funds must be used during the 2019 spring semester, which generally begins in January 2019 and ends in May/June 2019.

-- Scholarship funds may not be transferred to another educational institution nor deferred beyond the 2017-2018 academic year.
+- Scholarship funds may not be transferred to another educational institution nor deferred beyond the 2019 spring semester.

-- ADHD coaching services may not be extended nor deferred beyond the 2017-2018 academic year.
+- ADHD coaching services may not be extended nor deferred beyond the 2019 spring semester.

 - Scholarship funds may NOT be used for online courses or distance learning programs UNLESS the online course or distance learning program is offered by an educational institution that also maintains a regular faculty and curriculum and normally has a regularly enrolled student body that attends classes at a physical location where the educational institution habitually engages in education activities.